laurencelundblade/QCBOR/README.md

   discipline for very safe coding and handling of binary data.

-**Small code size** – When optimized for size using the compiler -Os option, 64-bit x86 code is about 4KB in its smallest configuration.
+**Small code size** – When optimized for size using the compiler -Os option, 64-bit x86 code is about 4KB in its smallest configuration and when only basic functionality is used.

 **Clear documented public interface** – The public interface is separated from the implementation.
 It can be put to use without